Norwich Northern Distributor Road: Norwich Western Link (NWL)

 In early 2017 Norfolk County Council voted to make this project one of its three top highway priorities and £400,000 was made available to explore how the NDR could join the A47 to the west of Norwich.
 Consultants Mouchel have been brought in to progress the scheme and discussions have taken place with Natural England and the Environment Agency.

-In early 2021, the project was priced at £153 million.
+In early 2021, the project was priced at £153 million however in 2023 the costs were reported to have escalated to £274 million; some estimates suggest that the costs could reach nearer £400 million when the costs of borrowing have been factored in.

+In August 2024, a consultation on the controversial proposal concluded, with government advisers lodging a formal objection which appears to have finally ended hopes for the extension.

 History

 In 2005 Norfolk County Council persuaded the East of England regional assembly to add the road to the Regional Spatial Strategy as a late inclusion describing it as 'Norwich Northern Distributor road to improve access to the airport and development to the north of the city'.
 They also indicated that they would need to perform an environmental impact assessment, the realism of the cost estimates but had not decided on a route.

 In March 2006 Norfolk CC then deferred the decision to consult on the route due to environmental concerns by English Nature and the Environment Agency regarding the western end of the route where it would pass through the Wensum Valley.

 In August 2005 the council published their preferred route for the section from the A1067 to the A47 road in the east, but left open the possibility that the section from the A1067 to the A47 to the west of Norwich would not be included due to the objections relating to the Wensum Valley.

 In September 2005 the council dropped the section to the west of the A1067 from the proposal.

 In November 2005 the application by Norfolk County Council for funding from the Transport Innovation Fund was turned down.

 In December 2005 the road the East of England plan was examined in public with representations against the NDR from the Norwich & Norfolk Transport Action Group, Friends of the Earth and the Campaign to Protect Rural England.

 In June 2006 the report from the examination of the East of England Spatial Strategy recommended that the road should be dropped, citing the lack of consultation as the main reason and in March 2007 the Secretary of State accepted the decision and published her intended changes to the East of England Plan without the NDR.

 During 2007, The Department of Communities and Local Government (CLG) announced a competition to build up to 10 eco-towns.

 September 2007: The government intervenes to block Norfolk Council's proposal to award any contract to build the road without going through a competitive tendering process.